locustio/locust/docs/testing-other-systems.rst

 Testing non-HTTP systems
 ========================

-Locust only comes with built-in support for HTTP/HTTPS but it can be extended to load test almost any system.
-You do this by writing a custom client that triggers :py:attr:`request <locust.event.Events.request>`
+Locust only comes with built-in support for HTTP/HTTPS but it can be extended to test almost any system.
+This is done by wrapping the protocol library and triggering a :py:attr:`request <locust.event.Events.request>` event after each call has completed, to let Locust know what happened.

 .. note::

-    It is important that any protocol libraries you use can be `monkey-patched <http://www.gevent.org/intro.html#monkey-patching>`_ by gevent (if they use the Python ``socket`` module or some other standard library function like ``subprocess`` you will be fine).
-Otherwise your calls will block the whole Locust/Python process (in practice limiting you to running a single User per worker process)
+    It is important that the protocol libraries you use can be `monkey-patched <http://www.gevent.org/intro.html#monkey-patching>`_ by gevent.

+    Almost any libraries that are pure Python (using the Python ``socket`` module or some other standard library function like ``subprocess``) should work fine out of the box - but if they do their I/O calls in C gevent will be unable to patch it.
+This will block the whole Locust/Python process (in practice limiting you to running a single User per worker process)

-    Some C libraries cannot be monkey patched by gevent, but allow for other workarounds.
+    Some C libraries allow for other workarounds.
 For example, if you want to use psycopg2 to performance test PostgreSQL, you can use `psycogreen <https://github.com/psycopg/psycogreen/>`_.
+If you are willing to get your hands dirty, you may also be able to do patch a library yourself, but that is beyond the scope of this documentation.

 Example: writing an XML-RPC User/client
 =======================================